 - Platelets that play an essential role in blood clotting.

 Advances in the understanding of the genetics and mechanisms of blood cancers have opened new and exciting avenues in diagnosing, treating and managing blood cancers.
 More information is provided in each of the specific blood cancer sections which follow.

-Unless otherwise noted, statistical information from Canadian Cancer Society’s Advisory Committee on Cancer Statistics, Canadian Cancer Statistics 2014.
-Toronto, ON; Canadian Cancer Society; 2014
+Unless otherwise noted, statistical information is from Canadian Cancer Society Statistics 2016.
+Toronto, ON; Canadian Cancer Society; 2016.

 Alternatively, click on the links below to view statistics about each disease:

 - Pediatric Blood Cancers - Children Age 0 - 14

 - Adolescent Blood Cancers - Age 15 - 19